What is Psoriatic Arthritis (PsA)?

 • Disease-modifying antirheumatic drugs (DMARDs) that can be used to slow the progression of psoriatic arthritis.

-• Immunosuppressants reduce the activity of the immune system, which causes chronic inflammation that is associated with psoriatic arthritis.
+• Immunosuppressants are medications that reduce the activity of the immune system that can manage the long-lasting inflammation that is linked to psoriatic arthritis.

 • Biologics, like SKYRIZI, that target key parts of the immune system that are linked to causing inflammation.